EmmanuelDemey/trainings-v2/training/chapters/javascript/04_window.md

 - Display a message 2 seconds after page load with `setTimeout`
 - Build a timer that logs every second and stops after 10 seconds
 - Bonus: a "Back to top" smooth scroll with `scrollTo`
+- Going further: display the date and a price with `Intl`, in two locales